Interview with EV Tech Insider

 How does 3D printing allow for better thermal performance?

-We always say the best way of cooling is to tackle the AC losses.
-It’s a huge challenge, but we’re able to improve it in a few ways.
+The best way to cool is to combat AC losses.
+This is a big challenge, but we can improve it in various ways.

-Wire insulation is one of the key challenges for EV motors regarding cooling, lifetime, partial discharge use in aviation, etc. Because it’s such an important piece of the puzzle, we’re constantly designing and testing new insulation materials that enable higher copper filling factors.
-We have a strategic partnership with material manufacturer Daikin Chemical to develop primary insulation and have a number of ideas on the horizon that will enable thinner insulation, better oil compatibility and a longer service life, thereby improving engine efficiency.
+Cable insulation is one of the biggest challenges for EV motors in terms of cooling, service life, partial discharge in aviation, etc. Because it is such an important piece of the puzzle, we are constantly developing and testing new insulation materials that enable higher copper fill factors.
+We have a strategic partnership with material manufacturer Daikin Chemical to develop primary insulation and have a number of ideas on the horizon that will enable thinner insulation, better oil compatibility and longer life, improving motor efficiency.

 We’re also designing new wire technologies, including our patended NextPin technology, which significantly reduces AC losses.
-The idea behind it is an innovative conductor technology that combines the advantages of two worlds: the copper fill factor and the processing of solid conductors or hairpins with the high-frequency properties of litz wires.
-By using NextPin technology in automotive, for example, energy savings of up to 50% can be achieved on long journeys.
+The idea behind it is an innovative conductor technology that combines the advantages of two worlds: the copper fill factor and the processing of solid conductors or hairpins with the high-frequency properties of stranded wires.
+By using NextPin technology in the automotive sector, for example, energy savings of up to 50% can be achieved over long distances.

 When we optimize electric motors, we take a very close look at the conductor structure.
-Not only can we achieve more efficient designs through the targeted use of 3D printing, as we are not limited by bending radii or tools, but we can also build special features into the conductors, such as cooling integrated into the conductor.
-Depending on customer requirements, we can also produce conductors made of aluminum, for example, and the entire development process is open to all technologies.
+Through the targeted use of 3D printing, we can not only achieve more efficient designs, as we are not restricted by bending radii or tools, but we can also incorporate special features into the conductors, such as cooling integrated into the conductor.
+Depending on customer requirements, we can also produce conductors made of aluminum, for example, whereby the entire development process is open to all technologies.

-NVH is always a big topic for motor engineers.
-Do you have any properties about your motors in regards to NVH?
-Has that improved at all with your technology?
+NVH is always a big topic for developers.
+Do you have any features about your engines in terms of NVH?
+Has this improved at all with your technology?

-To handle NVH, it’s important to optimize the wiring of the stator and create a sinusoidal air gap field.
+In order to get a grip on NVH, it is important to optimize the stator circuitry and generate a sinusoidal air gap field.
 The effort behind such a circuit is often associated with high costs in conventional production.
-Our innovative processes make it easy to deal with this.
-Reducing NVH problems not only lowers the noise level but also increases the service life and efficiency, which is why we are always addressing this issue.
+This can easily be avoided with our innovative processes.
+Reducing NVH problems not only lowers the noise level, but also increases the service life and efficiency, which is why we are always addressing this issue.

 What sort of material formulations are you using, and do you see any new formulations coming soon?